• Authorized ticket agency based in Vienna

 Opera in 4 acts by Georges Bizet

-About the production
+About

 • Run time: 3hrs 00min, 1 intermission

-• Sung in: FRENCH
+• Sung in: French

 • Subtitles: English, German and other languages